thephpleague/uri-src/docs/components/7.0/host.md

 The Host
 =======

-The library provides a `Host` class to ease host creation and manipulation.
-This URI component object exposes the [package common API](/components/7.0/api/), but also provide specific methods to work with the URI host component.
+The library provides a `Host` class to represent a generic URI host component.
+The class exposes the [URI component common API](/components/7.0/api/), and also provide specific methods to work with the URI host component.

 <p class="message-notice">If the modifications do not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>
 <p class="message-warning">If the submitted value is not valid a <code>League\Uri\Exceptions\SyntaxError</code> exception is thrown.</p>

 ## Creating a new object using the default constructor